Joyce Williams (tennis)

-Joyce Williams (née Barclay; born 22 July 1944) is a retired tennis player from Scotland who was active in the 1960s and 1970s.
+Joyce Williams (née Barclay; born 22 July 1944) also known as Joyce Barclay is a retired tennis player from Scotland who was active in the 1960s and 1970s.

 Career

 Her best singles performance at a Grand Slam tournament was reaching the quarterfinals at the 1971 US Open.
 She beat compatriot Winnie Shaw in the second round and eighth-seeded Julie Heldman in the third to reach the quarterfinal, which she lost in straight sets to second-seeded Rosie Casals.
 At Wimbledon she reached the fourth round in singles in 1965 and 1968 in which she was beaten in two sets by fourth-seeded Nancy Richey and eighth-seeded Lesley Bowrey respectively.
 At the French Championships, she reached the third round in 1963.

 In the Grand Slam doubles competition, Williams made it to the semifinals on three occasions: at the U.S. Championships in 1967 with Winnie Shaw and in 1968 with Virginia Wade and at Wimbledon she reached the semifinals in 1972, partnering Shaw, in which they were defeated in three sets by eventual champions Billie-Jean King and Betty Stöve.